-If there are any changes to the corporation’s current practice address(es) and/or registered office address, you must update the address in the “Corporations” tab in the “Profile” section of the Member Portal.
+If there are any changes to the corporation’s current practice address(es) and/or registered office address, please use the Member Portal’s message centre to submit the change request and ensure full address details are included.
 Note, practice addresses are public and appear in the College's online Find a Doctor database.

 Holding companies may not own shares in medicine professional corporations.

 Trustee ownership is only permitted where an individual, as trustee, owns non-voting shares in trust for one or more children, who are minors and beneficiaries, of a voting physician shareholder.